ubernostrum/django-flashpolicies/docs/index.rst

 :func:`flashpolicies.views.simple` and passing a list of domains from which you want to allow access.
-For example, to allow access from Flash content served from ``media.example.com``, you could place the following in the root URLConf of your Django site:
+For example, to allow access from Flash content served from ``media.example.com``, you could place the following in the root URLconf of your Django site:

 .. code-block:: python